Contrastive Representation Regularization for Vision-Language-Action Models: Real-Robot Experiment Details

 \textbf{In-domain tasks.}~ We introduce four pick-and-place tasks (Box to Bowl, Box to Plate, Basket to Bowl, Plate to Basket), with varied objects (teddy bear, blue cube, blue cup, yellow sponge) for each task (see Fig.~\ref{figure:realtasks-in-domain}).

-\textbf{Visual generalization.}~ We use in-domain objects differing in color (\emph{e.g.}, changing a blue cube to a green cube, or a yellow sponge to a blue sponge).
-We further introduce background variations by changing the tabletop covering or the target container (see Fig.~\ref{figure:realtasks-vis-gen}).
+\textbf{Visual generalization.}~ We use in-domain objects differing in color (\emph{e.g.}, changing a blue cube to a green cube, or a yellow sponge to a blue sponge), and introduce background variations by changing the tabletop covering or the target container (see Fig.~\ref{figure:realtasks-vis-gen}).

-\textbf{Physical generalization.}~ We evaluate with unseen objects not used in training, including a yellow banana, purple grapes, red strawberry, and a yellow cup (different shape and texture from the blue cup used in training) (see Fig.~\ref{figure:realtasks-phy-gen}).
+\textbf{Physical generalization.}~ We evaluate with unseen objects not used in training, including a yellow banana, purple grapes, red strawberry, and a yellow cup.
+The yellow cup has a different shape and texture from the blue cup used in training. (see Fig.~\ref{figure:realtasks-phy-gen}).

-\textbf{Language grounding.}~ We place two in-domain objects at the pick up location, and specify which one to pick up (see Fig.~\ref{figure:realtasks-lang-gen}).
+\textbf{Language grounding.}~ We place two objects that are seen at training at the pick-up location, and specify which one to pick and place at target location (see Fig.~\ref{figure:realtasks-lang-gen}).

+\textbf{Lighting generalization.}~ We evaluate on in-domain tasks under significantly darker lighting conditions than those used in training (see Fig.~\ref{figure:realtasks-light-gen}).